How to understand Roo Analytics

 • Date range

-If no filters are applied, this page will show all types and locations.
+If no filters are applied, this page will show information for all shift types and locations.
 Every metric on the page recalculates whenever you change a filter.

 What kinds of metrics does the page show?